KxSystems/mqtt/README.md

 ## Documentation

-Documentation outlining the functionality available for this interface can be found [here](http://code.kx.com/v2/interfaces/mqtt/).
+Documentation outlining the functionality available for this interface can be found [here](http://code.kx.com/q/interfaces/mqtt/).

 ## Status

-The mqtt interface is still in development and is provided here as a beta release under an Apache 2.0 license.
+The mqtt interface is provided here under an Apache 2.0 license.

 If you find issues with the interface or have feature requests, please consider raising an issue [here](https://github.com/KxSystems/mqtt/issues).